-Note: For customers in the People's Republic of China, integrated on-board TPM is not supported.
-However, customers in the People's Republic of China can install a TPM card.
+Note: For customers in Chinese Mainland, integrated TPM is not supported.
+However, customers in Chinese Mainland can install a TPM card.

-When a system board is replaced, you must make sure that the TPM policy is set correctly.
+When a system board is replaced, you must make sure that the TPM card policy is set correctly.

-Take special care when setting the TPM policy.
+Take special care when setting the TPM card policy.
 If it is not set correctly, the system board can become unusable.